mandiant/flare-fakenet-ng/docs/internals.md

 endpoint information for all foreign packets and then checking incoming and outgoing packets against this.
-That check could replace the current `single_host_mode` Boolean instance variable allowing for each packet to be crrectly treated according to whether the conversation was initiated by a foreign host.
+That check could replace the current `single_host_mode` Boolean instance variable allowing for each packet to be correctly treated according to whether the conversation was initiated by a foreign host.
+Linux Diverter initialization would have to be modified to install all hooks and transport/network layer callbacks which would in turn need to be adjusted to incorporate the logic described above to correctly opt to handle (or not to handle) each packet.

 ##### python-netfilterqueue Fixed Buffer Size Workaround

 python-netfilterqueue uses a fixed buffer size of 4096 resulting in issues getting and setting payloads for packets exceeding 4016 bytes in size (the buffer includes 80 bytes of overhead data).
+This issue was discovered when troubleshooting problems transferring the 24KB file `FakeNet.gif` over FTP.

-This is fine for `MultiHost` mode because external faces (e.g. `eth0`) frequently have a maximum transmittal unit (MTU) of 1500.
+This is fine for `MultiHost` mode because external interfaces (e.g. `eth0`) frequently have a maximum transmittal unit (MTU) of 1500.
 However, for loopback communications where the MTU is 65536, this causes errors.
 It is possible to fix these errors by changing the buffer size to 65616, however this may be